 Williams plays the characters of Chen and Zhu off of each other very well and gives an unsettling feel when the agent of Heaven and agent of Hell work together, at least initially.
 Their relationship evolves as does the novel.
 Though Chen’s wife Inari doesn’t share physical time with Chen in much of the novel, their love for each other does come through in the way Williams portrays their thoughts about each other.
 All told, Williams does a fine job with the characters of the story.

 Williams’s hierarchical vision of Hell is perhaps the most fascinating aspect of the story.
 In some respects, Hell doesn’t seem entirely different from our own world.
 Bureaucracy and politics flavor hell enough that it could easily be an analogue to our world.
-In the living world of Singapore 3, the lines of bureaucracy and politics do exist, but as is fitting, these constraints seem more difficult to deal with in Hell.
-At least, this is what Zhu would tell you.
+In the living world of

 The Chinese mythology that Williams uses as a backdrop for the cosmology of this world is a refreshing change of pace from what readers are accustomed to seeing.
 It is well fleshed out and the details are not an overburden on either the plot or the character development.
 The book is structure d very nicely with relatively short chapters that help to make the already briskly paced novel move even more satisfyingly.